ArcBlock/arcblock-ios-sdk/DataBinding.md

 ```

-You need to specify a pageMapper closure for data source to extra the paging info in the query result, and you can call the loadMore method in the UIScrollViewDelegate method.
+You need to specify a pageMapper closure for the data source to extra the paging info in the query result, and you can call the loadMore method in the UIScrollViewDelegate method.
 Now the tableView supports infinite scroll.

 More code examples can be found [here](./Example/ocap-demo)